Source materials for "Conversations With Crazy Horse" by Bruce Brown

 To find who really killed Custer -- or at least identify the most likely suspects -- it is crucial to know the appearance of Custer and the other officers in his command on June 25, 1876.

 Boiled down, eye-witness Edward Godfrey's account of what Custer wore establishes that the strongest visual clue for Custer was his ironically named sorrel horse, "Victory."
-There were as many as five officers on the field that day in buckskin, but only one on a sorrel horse with four white socks.
+There were as many as seven officers on the field that day in buckskin, but only one on a sorrel horse with four white socks.

 Peter Thompson, the last Seventh Cavalry survivor to see Custer alive, noted Custer's "sorrel horse" and added that Custer was wearing "a broad brimmed cream colored hat on his head, the brim of which was turned up on the right side and fastened by a small hook and eye to its crown.
 This gave him opportunity to sight his rifle while riding.
 His rifle lay horizontally in front of him."